 In-person Sales

 DoJiggy permits organizers to sell Sweepstakes tickets offline and input them manually.
-Please note that anyone who purchases a Sweepstakes ticket offline MUST be informed of the free method of entry.
-You will need to give a legally binding acknowledgment that this requirement has been fulfilled when you add offline Sweepstakes ticket purchases.
+Please note that anyone who purchases a Sweepstakes ticket offline must be informed of the free method of entry.
+You must give a legally binding acknowledgment that this requirement has been fulfilled when you add offline Sweepstakes ticket purchases.

 Manual Drawings Are Not Allowed